ashkantashk/MIPLS2/README.md

 ![image](https://github.com/ashkantashk/MIPLSM/assets/53473481/a262d12a-5c54-4b9c-af10-eaced5b1d8b1)

-The codes are available at both the main and the Revised_Versions Branches of the current repository.
+The codes are available at the current repository's main and the Revised_Versions Branches.

 ## Running Codes